Brady White: Memphis

-After graduating from Arizona State, White announced on January 16, 2018 that he was going to be a graduate transfer to the University of Memphis.
+After graduating from Arizona State, White announced on January 16, 2018, that he was going to be a graduate transfer to the University of Memphis.
 In May 2019, he was granted an extra year of eligibility due to his injury at ASU.
 Earning his master's degree in sports commerce in August 2019, White enrolled in the university's doctoral program in liberal studies in Fall 2019.

+In 2020, White led the Tigers to an 8–3 record and a Montgomery Bowl victory.
+Starting all 11 games of the season, he completed 254 of 420 passes for 3,380 yards, with 31 touchdowns and 10 interceptions.

+For his career at Memphis, White set career school records in wins as a starting quarterback (28), passing yards (10,690) and passing touchdowns (90).

-On January 6, 2021, The National Football Foundation (NFF) & College Hall of Fame awarded him The William V. Campbell Trophy® as the top college football scholar-athlete in the nation.
+On January 6, 2021, the National Football Foundation (NFF) and College Football Hall of Fame awarded White the William V. Campbell Trophy as the top college football scholar-athlete in the nation.

+Statistics

 Professional career

-After going undrafted in the 2021 NFL Draft, White received a training camp invite with the Tennessee Titans but did not receive a contract.
+After going undrafted in the 2021 NFL draft, White received an invitation to the Tennessee Titans rookie minicamp, but did not receive a contract.

 Tampa Bay Bandits

-White was selected with the seventh pick of the 12th round of the 2022 USFL Draft by the Tampa Bay Bandits.
+White was selected with the seventh pick of the 12th round of the 2022 USFL draft by the Tampa Bay Bandits.

 Memphis Showboats

 On November 15, 2022, when the USFL announced the Memphis Showboats, White, and every other Tampa Bay Bandit player was transferred to the Showboats.
+In the leadup to the opening week of play, White was announced as the team's starting quarterback.
+He became a free agent after the 2023 season.

+Coaching career

+In January 2024, White was announced to be the assistant wide receivers coach for the Arizona State Sun Devils, rejoining his former college quarterback coach and now Arizona State head coach, Kenny Dillingham.